solkimicreb/book_of_algorand/README.md

 Users can contribute to the story by sending a story coin transaction with a note back to the treasury.
 These transaction notes are retrieved and concatenated in a cronological order to form the current story.

-The blockchain itself is not optimally searchable, it requires an indexer which feeds each block in real-time into a database.
+The blockchain itself is not optimally searchable, it requires an indexer which feeds each block into a database.
 Algorand provides a basic indexer which is sufficient for our simple task.
 We have to query for transactions which:

 - send coin ASAs.
 - send funds to the treasury address.